Before I came to know Jesus, I thought I knew who I was.

 Sadly, my heart doesn’t always feel it.
 Somewhere in my life, I learned to believe that my value is derived from things I produce, my grades, my success, my pay.

-Are you struggling with knowing who you are in Christ?
-I highly encourage you to begin confessing these scriptures every day.
+Friend, if you are struggling with knowing who you are in Christ, I highly encourage you to begin confessing these scriptures every day.
 I’ve included a printable sheet with all the confessions for you to keep close in those times when you begin to question your identity.